Exploring the Biblical meaning of 'Loving Our Neighbors’

 Unfortunately, the best way to learn is to experience it.

-Mark Twain’s The Prince and the Pauper told what the future King of England learned when he and a poverty-stricken look-alike boy changed places.
+Mark Twain’s The Prince and the Pauper told what the king-to-be of England learned about the poor when he and a poverty-stricken look-alike boy changed places.

-My family saw poverty first-hand when God led us through a six-year-long homeless odyssey that began when my job, and 13,000 others, were lost in one defense plant.
+My family saw poverty first-hand when God led us through a six-year-long homeless odyssey that began when my job, and 13,000 others, were lost in one defense plant thanks to government cutbacks.
 The result?
-We lived in over 40 campgrounds and met hundreds of other families who were there for similar reasons.
+We lived in over 40 campgrounds, and met hundreds of other families who were there for similar reasons.
 We learned their stories.
 That changed my outlook on poverty forever.

 My beliefs about poverty had been simple.
 All the poor were lazy, alcoholics, or drug addicts.
-They were like the unkempt men we see at intersections holding crude cardboard signs saying they need work, but who refuse most jobs and accept only donations.
+They were the unkempt men we see at intersections holding crude cardboard signs saying they need work, but who refuse most jobs, accept only donations, and wave us off whenever we point out places that would help them.
 (I’ve seen two whose signs read "Why lie?
 I want beer!")

 As our car wound along the twisting gravel road below the Cuyamaca Peaks, ‘Bobby’s’ mother told him we were going to the "Devil’s Punchbowl."
 Bobby was instantly, completely, genuinely terrified!
 He didn’t want to be anywhere the devil was!
 And if Satan wasn’t there, why would it be called that?

-I told him it was only a name.
+I assured him it was only a name.
 He wasn’t convinced.
 His mother tried: "Don’t worry, Bobby, the devil lives in Los Angeles!"
 It didn’t help.
 No amount of persuasion eased his fears.

 Devil or not, we were soon there.
 Bobby emerged from the car hesitantly, as if fully convinced Satan was lurking behind some nearby rock or tree, ready to spring the moment his back was turned.